 Other funding sources continue to develop, evolve and/or focus their attention on our region.
-Our organization looks to cultivate relationships with these funds to help facilitate potential deal flow for them.
-Recent new relationships include partners like M25 and Venn Foundation.
-In addition, North Dakota State University is in the midst of creating a fund (Pathway Ventures) much like the above-mentioned DVG.
+Our organization looks to cultivate relationships with these funds to help facilitate potential deal flow for them – some are linked on this website and some choose to remain more private.
 Launch Minnesota also has a nice directory of Minnesota investors.